mantrajsframework/redentities/README.md

 Red Entities is a simple but flexible and fast object-mapper & sql query builder.

+This is a subproject of [Mantra Framework](https://www.mantrajs.com) you can use freely in your own projects.

-Red Entities is focused on minimal typing when accesing data and the definition of database models using schemas (simple json objects).
+Red Entities is focused on minimal typing when accesing data and the definition of database models using schemes (simple json objects).

 A model is defined in a json object, called *schema*.